 The Rock that Broke the Devil’s Tooth

 According to an old legend, the Rock of Cashel was originally part of the Devil’s Bit, a nearby mountain.
-The story goes like this: when Saint Patrick managed to banish the devil from a cave, the devil rushed to the mountain and a took large a bite out of it.
+The story goes like this: when Saint Patrick managed to banish the devil from a cave, the devil rushed to the mountain and took a large bite out of it.
 This bite created a hole in the mountain and the devil managed to escape through the hole.
 But before he disappeared, the devil broke one of his teeth and spat out the rocks and stones that had gotten into his mouth, creating the Rock of Cashel.
+To this day, it is one of the most impressive mythical places in Northern Europe.

 Later, the Rock of Cashel also became the site where Saint Patrick converted the King of Munster in the 5th century.
 Between the 4th and 12th century, Rock of Cashel was the seat of the kings, where they fiercely ruled one of the five original regions in Ireland.
 The eroded structure is now one of the most prized examples of Celtic medieval architecture in Europe.